TheGreenElement/html-code/README.md

 - 3D Image Viewer.
 (That does not work)
 - An art project that creates random "blobs" across the screen with varying sizes.
 - Loads of games baked into one HTML file.
 (Kinda Bad)
-- MegaBLitz, a malicious code file that when ran and accepted crashes Chromebooks.
+- MegaBlitz, a malicious code file that when ran and accepted crashes Chromebooks.

 ## Usage